Branxton

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Branxton suburb had a median income among taxpayers of $54,795 and an average of $67,441.
-These figures align with national averages.
-In comparison, Rest of NSW had a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated incomes would be approximately $59,650 (median) and $73,416 (average).
+AreaSearch's latest postcode level ATO data for financial year ending 2023 indicates that Branxton's median income among taxpayers is $54,795.
+The average income in this period was $67,441.
+These figures are comparable to national averages and exceed those of Regional NSW, which had a median income of $52,390 and an average of $65,215 during the same period.
+Based on Wage Price Index growth of 8.86% since financial year ending 2023, estimated incomes as of September 2025 would be approximately $59,650 (median) and $73,416 (average).
 According to the 2021 Census, Branxton's household incomes rank at the 81st percentile with a weekly income of $2,266.
-Income analysis shows that 33.9% of individuals in Branxton earn between $1,500 and $2,999 per week (878 individuals), which is similar to the broader area where 29.9% fall within this range.
-The suburb exhibits affluence with 33.4% earning over $3,000 per week, indicating potential for premium retail and service offerings.
-After housing costs, residents retain 87.3% of their income, reflecting strong purchasing power.
+Income analysis shows that 33.9% of individuals in Branxton earn between $1,500 and $2,999 per week (878 individuals), which is slightly higher than the broader area where 29.9% fall within this income range.
+Notably, 33.4% of residents earn over $3,000 per week, suggesting affluence that supports premium retail and service offerings.
+After accounting for housing costs, residents retain 87.3% of their income on average, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income